theJayTea/WritingTools/README.md

 - **System-wide Functionality**: Works instantly in any application where you can select text.
 Does not overwrite or mess with your clipboard.
 Bloat-free & uses pretty much 0% of your CPU.
 - **Completely free and Open-source**: No subscriptions, no hidden costs.
 - **Privacy-focused**: Your API key and config files stay on *your* device.
 NO logging, diagnostic collection, tracking, or ads.
 Invoked *only* on your command.
+- **Supports Many Languages**: Works with and can even *translate* text across many languages better than Google Translate due to its context-intelligent nature (type *"translate to x language"* in the `Describe your change...` box).
 - **User-friendly Interface**: A blurry gradient design that's intuitive and beautiful.
 But hey, I may be biased, I made it :P
 - **Customizable**: Set your own hotkey for quick access.